 Chetywnd was first known as Little Prairie when the first settlers arrived in the early 1900's.
 Indians who travelled from Moberly Lake to hunt in the Sukunka Valley called it "Little Prairie".
 It was later changed to "Chetwynd" named after one of the early settlers, Ralph Chetwynd, around the same time the Pacific Great East Railway first came to the community.
 Ralph Chetwynd was a Provincial Highways Minister.
 In 1952, the first Highway was built between Prince George and Dawson Creek.
 Chetwynd was incorporated as a Village in 1962.
 In 1983 the municipality was reincorporated as a District Municipality.

+GOLF: Moberly Lake & District Golf Club.
+Located north of Chetwynd just past Moberly Lake.
+9 holes, club and cart rentals.
 Natural Springs Golf Resort.
 Located 15km south of Chetwynd along Highway 29.
 9 holes, par 36, driving range, club and cart rentals, pro-shop, RV camping.
 (250) 788-3944.

 SKI HILL: Powder King Ski Village, located 110km southwest of Chetwynd on highway 97 in the Pine Pass